 - The service can be live-streamed from most Crematoria for those unable to attend.

-- Our limousines have screens fitted to separate mourners form their chauffeur and hand sanitiser is available.
-Members of more than one household/support bubble travelling together should wear face masks.
+- Our limousines have screens fitted to separate mourners from their chauffeur - hand sanitiser is available.
+It is recommended that members of more than one household/support bubble travelling together should wear face coverings.